optumhack/HackIllinois2019/Data Files/README.md

 | ---- | :-----: | :---------: | :--------: | :---------: | :------: | -------------- |
 | Type |   int   |   string    |    int     |     int     |  string  | string         |
 | Ex   |   21    | Task Type 3 |     9      |     23      | 3/13/18  | High           |

+The employee_id designates a field nurse to a given task.
+If you are creating a routing algorithm you can ignore this column.